 Yes - in total 2,000 new customs agents have been installed in the countries most affected by the UK’s entrance and exit points to the EU: namely, France, Belgium, Ireland, the Netherlands and Denmark.
 Spain will also be more heavily monitoring goods that are arriving in and out of their main entry points.
 For your own peace of mind, and ease of entry, it’s important to follow the rules.

 Are you thinking of moving to Spain?
 Or perhaps you want to regularly travel to and from the country to your very own holiday home?
-Our local property experts can help.
-We’re perfectly placed to help you find the Spanish home of your dreams.
-Why not get in touch today.
+Right Casa Estates are the premier real estate agents on the Costa Del Sol.
+We’re perfectly placed to help in your Spanish property search to find the home of your dreams.